qiaokaki/AedatTools/README.md

 IMU units - import converts IMU samples to double precision floats in the units g (for accelation) and deg/s for angular velocity.
 ExportRosbag converts these to m/s^2 and rad/s respectively.

+timstamps are uint32 when imported from aedat2 and uint64 when imported from aedat3.
+There is as yet no intelligent handling of the timestamp wrap events in aedat2.

 ## Outstanding issues

 Import from aedat2 currently doesn't have a good method for excluding data before any timestamp resets.